2sic/2sxc/ToSIC_SexyContent/Docs-Generator/namespaces/ToSic.Eav/Apps/Eav.Apps.Assets.md

 summary: *content
 ---

 Everything related to assets in an EAV/2sxc App.
-It's the foundation for @ToSic.Eav.Apps.Adam.
+It's the foundation for @ToSic.Sxc.Adam.
 You will probably not use most of this.